GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 let regEx = /exp/g
 ```

 It can also be created with **new** using the RegExp constructor.
-The second parameter is optional and provides flags ("g" = global, "m" = multiline, "i" = ignore case)
+The second parameter is optional and provides flags ("g" = global, "m" = multi-line, "i" = ignore case)
 ```javascript
 let regEx = new RegExp(/exp/, 'gm');
 ```